 }

 I've returned to the project to chisel away at the details a few times.
-With each iteration, the boundaries drawn by the metaphor have done more than just help make the code legible.
-They've started giving it a kind of ontology; one that's become hard to ignore.
+With each iteration, the metaphor has done more than just help make the lines of code more legible.
+It’s started drawing boundaries through a kind of ontology that's made the system as a whole more legible.

 // universe.tsx — the current entry point as of the time of writing